ProteinsWebTeam/pronto/scripts/README.md

     - No:
       - Use human data --> leave for curators

+This means that even in cases where only one piece (from name, short-name and abstract) from the human-curatored data is missing, an entry will be automatically generated using the AI-generated data (when available).

 ## Quick Start

 To create entries in the oracle db for *all* AI generated signatures in the *all* InterPro member databases: